OpenRacer/OpenRacer/README.md

-Openracer - An open source frame with 3D printed pod for racing and freestyle.
+OpenRacer - An open source frame with 3D printed pod for racing and freestyle.

-This design was created from scratch but inspired by the brilliant CampfireQuads frame, which [limon](https://github.com/limonspb) had been flying for 2 years.
-Since the Campfire frame is not opensource and he wanted to modify the design with small improvements and to add things like support for a Caddx Vista, he decided to create Openracer frame to share with the FPV community.
+This design was created from scratch but inspired by the brilliant CampfireQuads frame.
+Since the Campfire frame is not opensource and pilts wanted to imrove the design and to add things like support for a Caddx Vista, it was decided to create OpenRacer frame to share with the FPV community.
 Although this design has been tested by a number of people, we're always looking for ways to improve it.
 Please feel free to contribute ideas or submit your own designs!

 You can order the frame carbon from [Cyclone FPV](https://www.cyclonefpv.com/collections/cyclone-fpv-frames-and-kits/products/openracer-5-inch-racing-frame) or [CNC Madness](https://cncmadness.com/).
 We will provide instructions for printing your own pod, but if you would like one printed we recommend [Phoenix 3D](https://www.phx-3d.com/)